soundpress/RulesOfNYC/docs/c35/index.rst

 *§ 3-08 Verification.* ::

 The candidate or treasurer shall verify that the disclosure statement is true and complete to the best of his or her knowledge, information, and belief.
-The disclosure statement shall contain such signatures as may be required by the Board; provided, that to the extent a candidate is permitted to submit a disclosure statement in a non-electronic format pursuant to 52 RCNYChapter 9, such disclosure statement will only be accepted by the Board if it contains an original signature from the candidate or the treasurer.
+The disclosure statement shall contain such signatures as may be required by the Board; provided, that to the extent a candidate is permitted to submit a disclosure statement in a non-electronic format pursuant to 52 RCNY Chapter 9, such disclosure statement will only be accepted by the Board if it contains an original signature from the candidate or the treasurer.